vectorquantized/100daysofcuda/src/day_31/flash_attention_kernel.md

 return warp.shfl(qk_sum, 0);
 ```

 `qk_sum` represents the result of the dot product of one row of `Q` with the corresponding row of `K`, we've written it such that each thread in a warp is responsible for multiplying more than one element.
 For `D_VALUE = 128`, thread `0` is responsible for indices: `0, 32, 64, 96`, thread 1 is responsible for `1, 33, 65 97` and so on.
 We reduce `qk_sum` using the standard reduction operation (we've implemented this on [Day 14](https://github.com/vectorquantized/100daysofcuda/blob/main/README.md#day-14-atomic-sum)) and multiply it with the `scale` value.

-After that we broadcast this value to all the threads for further processing, without this broadcast we wouldn't be able to fuse the multiplication with value matrix inside the softmax state update.
+After that we broadcast this value to all the threads for further processing.
+Only thread 0 in each warp holds the final dot product sum after reduction.
+* To ensure all threads in the warp can use this result in the next stage, we broadcast it across the warp.